 Option 2: Reimbursement (mileage rate)

-If a company elects to reimburse employees, the company will provide a certain dollar amount for each business mile driven while on company business.
-A mileage reimbursement is not taxable as long as it does not exceed the IRS mileage rate (the 2020 rate is 57.5 cents per business mile).
+Reimbursement typically takes the form of a certain dollar amount for each mile driven on company business.
+A mileage reimbursement is not taxable as long as it does not exceed the IRS mileage rate (the 2022 rate is 58.5 cents per business mile).
 If the mileage rate exceeds the IRS rate, the difference is considered taxable income.

 A third way: Allowance with mileage substantiation